garybgenett/gary-os/README.md

 **Tooling**

-Another primary function of [gentoo/\_system] is to provide helpful tooling for the sometimes arduous process of bringing [Compile] 'init' or 'redo' through to a successful build.
+Another primary function of [Makefile] and [gentoo/\_system] is to provide helpful tooling for the sometimes arduous process of bringing [Compile] 'init' or 'redo' through to a successful build.
 [Process] walks through the author's workflow, and has examples of these helpers.

 Use [gentoo.config] to automate any final build steps with [Compile] 'edit'.
 By default, it is run inside the 'chroot', so all paths should start from '/'.